KotraHaridutt/SMS-Spam-Detection/README.md

 ## 📈 Results
 The results show that **Naïve Bayes classifiers are highly effective** for SMS spam detection.
 Among the three models tested, **Multinomial Naïve Bayes** achieved the best accuracy and precision.
 The confusion matrix and other evaluation metrics confirmed its strong performance in distinguishing between spam and ham messages.

+## 🌍 Web Application for Spam Detection
+To make the spam detection model accessible, a **web application** has been developed where users can enter a message and get a prediction.

+### How It Works:
+- The web app takes user input (an SMS message).
+- The input text is preprocessed using the same NLP techniques as the training data.
+- The trained **Multinomial Naïve Bayes model** makes a prediction.
+- The app displays whether the message is **Spam** or **Not Spam**.

 ## 🔥 How to Run the Project
 To run this project on your local system or Google Colab, follow these steps: